-The Samsung Galaxy S9 and Galaxy S9+ are powerful phones with cool features your old phone didn’t have.
-Here we detail over 35 Galaxy S9 tips and tricks that will help you master your new Galaxy.
-We’ll go over steps like transferring data from an old device, turning off the always-on display, using a GIF on the lock screen, 960 FPS slow-mo videos or new features in Android Pie, take advantage of everything the Galaxy S9 has to offer.
+The Samsung Galaxy S9 and Galaxy S9+ are powerful phones with plenty of neat features.
+In this guide we’ll go over 35 helpful Galaxy S9 tips, tricks or hidden features.
+Things that can help you quickly master your phone.
+Whether that’s transferring data from an old device, turning off the always-on display, using a GIF on the lock screen, 960 FPS slow-mo videos or new features in Android Pie, take advantage of everything the Galaxy S9 has to offer.

 You won’t need to read the boring manual or take hours looking through the settings menu.
-Instead, our guide will help you learn how to use the phone and tell you about all the cool features you paid for.
+Instead, our guide will help you learn how to use the phone and tell you about all the cool features you’ve been missing out on.

 With our help, you can easily master the Galaxy S9.
-We’ll start with quickly changing some settings to improve your experience.
-Then, detail a bunch of really helpful Galaxy S9 tips, tricks, and hidden features with videos and step-by-step instructions.
+We’ll start by quickly changing some settings to improve your experience.
+Then, detail a bunch of really helpful Galaxy S9 tips or tricks with videos and step-by-step instructions.

 Transfer Your Old Phone to the S9

-First, we’ll start with transferring your old phone to the Galaxy S9.
+First, you’ll want to transfer your old phone to the Galaxy S9.
 If you already did, skip this and enjoy all of our tips.

 No one wants to lose all their settings, texts, call log and pictures.
 Samsung has a feature called SmartSwitch, and this will automatically transfer your old phone, Galaxy, iPhone and more to the Galaxy S9.
 It does literally everything for you.
 Just find SmartSwitch in settings, use the adapter that comes in the S9 box, and connect it to your old phone.
 You can do the entire process over WiFi too if you don’t have a cable or the adapter handy.
 Just follow the on-screen instructions when you open the app on each phone.